Hadi1J/odin-recipes/README.md

-this is me Hadi this repo is for improbing my skills in fullstack web development
+this is me Hadi this repo is for improving my skills in fullstack web development